Memberstack/memberstack-frontend-challenge/README.md

 # Memberstack Frontend Challenge

 ## Preface
-Hello! 👋 We're excited to be sending you **Memberstack's Frontend Challenge.** Before we get into what you'll be building we want to it by saying:
+Hello! 👋 We're excited to be sending you **Memberstack's Frontend Challenge.** Before we get into what you'll be building, we want to start by saying:

 - **This code is yours**.
 It will be kept private and only ever used for evaluation purposes.
 - **Your time is valuable**.
 We don't expect you to work on this for more than **2 hours**.